Regional Clinical Cases Meeting Grant

 - The meeting is to be badged ‘supported by a Society for Endocrinology Regional Clinical Cases Meeting Grant

-- The organiser is to provide appropriate SfE visibility (e.g. on event-related literature/printed materials, website and other appropriate material).
+- The organiser is to provide appropriate visibility for the Society (e.g. on event-related literature/printed materials, website and other appropriate material)

 - The organiser is responsible for advertising the meeting regionally, as well as internally.
-Early Career clinicians are to be especially encouraged to attend
+Early Career clinicians and nurses are to be especially encouraged to attend

 - Keynote speakers may be approached by the Society to submit a review to one of the Society’s journals